Black-owned Seattle coffee shop reacts to Starbucks bias training

 Starbucks closed more than 8,000 stores in the U.S. on Tuesday afternoon to conduct employee training "to address implicit bias" and "prevent discrimination" after two black men were arrested at a Philadelphia store in April.

 “At least Starbucks is being accountable.
-I think it’s better than nothing,” continued Lopez, who started his coffee career as a Starbucks barista.
+I think it’s better than nothing,” said Lopez, who started his coffee career as a Starbucks barista.

 “To me, if they really want to make real change, I gotta see it at the corporate level, I gotta see it in the hiring practices," Lopez said.